MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Result and Discussion

 \subsection{Results Comparison}

 We evaluate our proposed model MMTSA performance and summarize all the results.
-For MMAct dataset, we follow the originally proposed cross-subject and cross-session evaluation settings and report the results in Table \ref{mmact}.
+For the MMAct dataset, we follow the proposed initial cross-subject and cross-session evaluation settings and report the results in Table \ref{mmact}.
 The results show that MMTSA improves $11.13\%$ and $2.59\%$ in cross-subject and cross-session evaluation settings \cite{Kong_2019_ICCV}.
-For Multimodal Egocentric Activity, we follow leave-one-subject-out cross validation.
+The other methods compared in the table also follow the division criteria of the training set and test set in the original paper \cite{Kong_2019_ICCV} of the MMAct dataset.
+The experimental results of these methods refer to Mumu \cite{islam2022mumu} and Multi-GAT \cite{islam2021multi}.
+For DataEgo data, we divide each 5-minute original data into 15 seconds clips with 5-second overlapping.
+We keep the train and test split size of each activity balance.
+The performance of our method is shown in Table \ref{datageo}, which outperforms TSN by $17.45\%$.
+Given that the source code and some implementation details for Hamlet \cite{islam2020hamlet}, Mumu \cite{islam2022mumu}, and Multi-GAT \cite{islam2021multi} are absent, we reproduced these three models, adjusted their parameters, and trained them from scratch using the same training and testing dataset splits.
+For Multimodal Egocentric Activity, we follow leave-one-subject-out cross-validation.
 MMTSA outperforms all of the traditional methods and is close to the performance of MFV, as shown in Table \ref{egocentric}.
-Compared to MFV which uses four types of sensor data, MMTSA only uses two types (accelerometer, gyroscope) as input to make the model lightweight.
+Compared to MFV, which uses four types of sensor data, MMTSA only uses two types (accelerometer, gyroscope) as input to make the model lightweight.
 Thus, a small loss of precision is acceptable.
-For DataEgo, we divide each 5-minute original data into 15 seconds clips with 5-second overlapping.
-We keep the train and test split size of each activity balance.
-We show the cross-subject performance in Table \ref{datageo}, which outperforms TSN by $17.45\%$.